-Applicants must clearly identify the outcomes they expect to achieve by the end of the project period, as identified in the logic model in the Approach section of the CDC Project Description.
-Outcomes are the results that the program intends to achieve and usually indicate the intended direction of change (e.g., increase, decrease).
+Applicants must clearly identify the outcomes they expect to achieve by the end of the period of performance.
+Outcomes are the results that the program intends to achieve.
+All outcomes must indicate the intended direction of change (e.g., increase, decrease, maintain).
+(See the logic model in the Approach section of the CDC Project Description.)